 But (as is a common theme of this blog lately) I need to start getting rid of stuff.
 And that means going through all of my clothes and trying stuff on.
 All of it.
 After all, there’s no point in transporting something 6,000 miles only to find out it doesn’t fit quite right anymore.

 Anyhow, I spent a few hours trying on clothes today.
 Lots and lots and lots of clothes.
 And what I’ve found is that I have a lot of clothes that I can ditch without concern.
-But there’s also a lot of clothes that I can’t seem to part with because I like them and I wear them—despite my owning them for more than a decade.
-But thanks to Facebook and a digital camera, I am able to get feedback on some things from my friends, which means that the ‘ditch’ pile has grown!
+But there’s also a lot of clothes that I can’t seem to part with because I like them and I wear them – despite my owning them for more than a decade.
+But thanks to Facebook and a digital camera, I can get feedback on some things from my friends, which means that the “ditch” pile has grown!
 (Which is OK.)

 On the plus side, I’ve told her I’d take her shopping since her wardrobe has dwindled considerably because of the chore.
 She’s happy about that.

 I suppose that I should confess at this point that I have yet to go through Paul’s clothes.
 I know it’s been more than two years, but I haven’t wanted to do it.
 A friend had [kind of] planned to come out and help, but it never happened so I have to do it alone.
 I’ve gotten as far as knowing that there are a couple of things I want to keep for myself and I’ve decided that I’ll offer up ties to nephews (and nieces) but I’m at a loss as to how to handle the rest of his clothes.
 But I’d best figure it out soon!
 Or maybe I just need to pack it away in storage bins.
 We’ll see…